-- The court will also examine any implied terms customs or statutes or the courts.
+- The court will also examine any implied terms by customs or statutes or by the courts.

-- b) Implied terms statute.
-Terms may be implied in a contract a specific Act of parliament; such terms will always be binding even if there are contrary terms expressed the parties.
+- b) Implied terms by statute.
+Terms may be implied in a contract by a specific Act of parliament; such terms will always be binding even if there are contrary terms expressed by the parties.

-Terms implied facts are the obvious and necessary terms to give meaning to a contract.
+Terms implied by facts are the obvious and necessary terms to give meaning to a contract.

 NOTE: The general rule is that terms should not be implied in written contracts, except in the following circumstances:

 This are terms that difficult to classify as conditions or warranties until the magnitude of breach is seen and assessed.

 These are clauses that seek to protect a party from liability arising from a contract.
 The law allows the presence of exemption clauses but it has formulated following rules for their applications;

 - Fundamental breach -exemption clauses should not amount to fundamental breach of contract.

 - Privity of contract -it is only the parties to a contract that can enforce the exemption clause.
 Strangers or 3rd parties cannot rely on them.